Maria Cristina of Naples and Sicily: Queen of Sardinia (1821–1831)

 The royal couple were interested in the arts and artists, and turned the Royal House in Agliè and the Villa Rufinella in Frascati into comfortable residences.
 During her husband's reign, they lived at the Palazzo Chiablese, where her husband later died in 1831.

-In 1825, the queen engaged the archaeologist Marquess Luigi Biondi (1776–1839), whose excavation work uncovered Tusculum, an excavation in which Maria Cristina financed.
+In 1825, the queen engaged the archaeologist Marquis Luigi Biondi (1776–1839), whose excavation work uncovered Tusculum, a project Maria Cristina financed.
 In 1839 and 1840, the architect and archaeologist Luigi Canina (1795–1856) was engaged by the royal family and excavated the Theatre area of Tusculum.
 The ancient works of art excavated were sent to the Duke of Savoy's Castle of Agliè in Piedmont.

 Charles Felix died in 1831 after a reign of ten years.
 Maria Cristina lived the rest of her life in Turin, Naples, Agliè and Frascati, and died in Savona, Liguria.
 She was buried beside her husband in the Hautecombe Abbey, Saint-Pierre-de-Curtille.
 The couple had no children.